-Eligible Classes: All Full-Time United States Employees working in the United States scheduled to work at least 18.75 hours per week.
+Eligible Classes: All Full-Time United States Employees working in the United States scheduled to work at least 20 hours per week.

-Eligibility Waiting Period: Until the first of the month following date of employment
+Eligibility Waiting Period: Until the first of the month coincident with or next following date of employment

 1. BENEFIT HIGHLIGHTS